SwxTemp/Create-Robot-Navigation/tutorial.md

 sudo apt-get install ros-noetic-gmapping ros-noetic-navigation ros-noetic-robot-localization ros-noetic-amcl

-3. Configure the Robot's URDF Model
+3. Configure the Robot's URDF Model - DOING

 Make sure you have a URDF model for your robot that includes the LIDAR sensor.
 This model tells ROS about the physical and sensor configuration of your robot, which is crucial for accurate localization and navigation.

+Paste from create2
+Add with gpt
+test using rviz, how to do it on laptop use X11
+Write launch file
+Test sucesssfully
+Added a lidar
+Good robot_description

 4. Create a Map of the Environment

 If you haven't created a map of the environment yet, you'll need to do so using the LIDAR and gmapping or slam_toolbox: